miun-personal-sag-save/webmethods-application-collaboration-examples/README.md

-# Containerized Application Collaboration Examples for WebMethods
+# DISCONTINUED Containerized Application Collaboration Examples for WebMethods

+# This repo will likely be moved under github.com/IBM.
+Stay tuned...

 ## Overview